Woutitit/woutitit.github.io/production/songwriting-checklist.md

 - FX chain routing and order correct?
 No reverbs/delays before distortions?
 Compressors and EQs in right order?
 - Check stereo image correlation and keep in check (for phase issues?).
 - Mind transients when (heavily) limiting.
+- Render master out and check dynamic range of all parts

 ## Production
 - Layers?
   - Plucks with sustains, octaves up/down, interesting timbres.